Whistleblowers: The US Perspective

 Once a whistleblower decides to make a report to the SEC, the process itself is fairly simple.
 Whistleblowers may submit a complaint either through the online Tips, Complaints, and Referrals (TCR) Portal on the SEC’s whistleblower website or by mailing or faxing a TCR Form to the SEC Office of the Whistleblower.
 Once the form is received, it will be reviewed by Division of Enforcement staff, who will then determine who is best placed to investigate the allegations.
 In some instances, the TCR will be sent to another federal or state enforcement agency, in which case information that could identify the whistleblower is generally withheld.

-The SEC awarded over US$168 million in whistleblower awards to 13 individuals in fiscal year 2018, over $60 million in whistleblower awards to eight individuals in FY2019, and over $175 million to 39 individuals as of November 2020, including the largest awards to date.
+The SEC awarded over US$168 million in whistleblower awards to 13 individuals in fiscal year 2018, over $60 million in whistleblower awards to eight individuals in FY2019, and over $175 million to 39 individuals as of November 2020, including the largest award ever given to an individual.
 On 19 March 2018, the SEC awarded US$83 million to three whistleblowers related to the SEC’s US$415 million settlement with Merrill Lynch in 2016, with two whistleblowers sharing approximately US$50 million and the third receiving US$33 million for their significant information, prompting the SEC to open two investigations and their ongoing assistance.
-On 6 September 2018, the SEC awarded US$39 million to one whistleblower, the second-largest award in history of the Program, and US$15 million to another for their critical information and continued assistance related to an undisclosed investigation.
-On 26 March 2019, the SEC awarded US$50 million to two whistleblowers related to the SEC’s US$367 million settlement with JPMorgan Chase & Co in 2015, with one whistleblower receiving US$37 million – the third-largest award – and the other US$13 million for their information and assistance.
+On 26 March 2019, the SEC awarded US$50 million to two whistleblowers related to the SEC’s US$367 million settlement with JPMorgan Chase & Co in 2015, with one whistleblower receiving US$37 million – the fourth-largest award – and the other US$13 million for their information and assistance.
 On 4 June 2020, one whistleblower received nearly US$50 million after providing a detailed, first-hand account of a company’s misconduct, allowing the SEC to bring a successful enforcement action and return a large sum of money to affected investors.
 This award surpassed the March 2018 award to become the largest ever given to an individual in the SEC’s whistleblower programme.

 In addition to the aforementioned trend, on 24 May 2019, the SEC granted its first award under the internal reporting provision of the Program.
 According to the SEC, the whistleblower sent an anonymous tip-off of alleged wrongdoings to his company before submitting the same information to the SEC within 120 days.
 The company opened an internal investigation and reported the allegations of misconduct to the SEC, which then opened its own investigation.
 The company also reported the results of its internal investigation, leading the SEC to take enforcement actions.
 The SEC credited the whistleblower for the results of the company’s internal investigation and awarded him over US$4.5 million.